Find out more about our team by using the images below: Hover or click for "About" or "Contact".

 Circuit Superintendent Minister

-Arnold, and Phoenix Farm Methodist Churches, Burton Joyce Community Church, and The Church on Rise Park
+Arnold, Phoenix Farm, Gedling Road and St. John's Methodist Churches, Burton Joyce Community Church, and The Church on Rise Park

 Richard was born in West Africa and spent much of his early life there.
 After secondary school back in the UK he thought he was going to go into architectural design, but God had other plans and as a result of responding to a distinct call on his life, he ended up first at Cliff College and then in training at Manchester before entering circuit ministry in 2004 in Cheshire.